MirzaChilman/money-converter/README.md

 This project is created with `create-react-app` to reduce development time, webpack is good, but add development time although it is way much powerful.

 ## How to use
 In order to use this project, simply `git clone` the project and run `npm install` then `npm start`.
-But for optimized production it is encouragead to run `npm install` and then `npm build` then `serve -s build`.
+But for optimized production it is encouragead to run `npm install` and then `npm run build` then `serve -s build`.

 ## Docker
 The application already dockerized, in order to re-create the environment simply start your `docker` and then `docker build -t shopee .` and finally `docker run -p 80:80 shopee` (not advisable, tend to fail, since this the first time I am dockerized an application so please refer to `how to use`)